NileshK789/chat-application/README.md

 # chat-application

-Run the server in :
+Run the application:
+Open two terminal windows.
+In the first terminal, run the server:

 node server.js